Crystelab/Zilla/README.md

 # Zilla

-This app is a Kanban board that is still a work in progress.
+This web app is a Kanban board that is still a work in progress.
 The goal for now is for a single user to be able to manage several projects, each with their own tasks and columns.

 ## Stack